clare-freebairn/ARTV2801_Project/README.md

 - audio that fades in and out, difficult to hear.
 Long winded, convoluted.
 - Input box

+Gist:
+- That it will be both distracting and confusing but also possible to answer

+Format/Structure:

+- scene setting phrase "youre at a coffee shop with your friend listening to them tell a story"
+- play the audio of the conversation/ repeating turn of phrase.
+- screen some kind of abstract screen saver like thing.
+- input box saying "What is your answer"

+Objective:
+ - Idea that dys is not just written words and spelling.
+Its also linked to attention/focus.
+ Getting caught up with certain phrases and meanings that arent direct (like sayings and metaphors) -phrases repeating in your head to understand them

 2. Writing with mouse game
 - Use the curser to write a word on the screen.
 - based on other confusing "prove youre not a robot" style text?